ProbablyNotArtyom/NextKhajiitBot/README.md

 # NextKhajiitBot
-KhajiitBot, rebuilt in Lua from the ground up
+KhajiitBot, rebuilt from the ground up for the latest Discord API